MagalhaesDev/oldschool.-Landing-page/README.md

 ![Logo of the project](https://cdn-icons-png.flaticon.com/512/1468/1468326.png)

-## Leading Page GYM.
+## Landing Page GYM.
-A leading page that has the intuition of presenting a static page with a good UX and UI, using the good practices of mobile first, consists of a gym page, with the sections start, about, services, testimonials and contacts
+A landing page that has the intuition of presenting a static page with a good UX and UI, using the good practices of mobile first, consists of a gym page, with the sections start, about, services, testimonials and contacts

 ## Technology